Yuki Katsura: During the Asia Pacific War, 1938–1945

 Katsura continued to paint as much as she could during the Asia Pacific War, though materials quickly became scarce and the state's co-option of Japan's leading artists to contribute to wartime propaganda was imminent.
 In March 1938, the National Mobilization Law went into effect, marking the beginning of Japan's total war initiative that mobilized civilians into the aid of the Imperial war effort.
 That same year, Katsura produced Human I and Human II, two paintings that Namiko Kunimoto has analyzed as "refuti[ng] the rising tides of nationalistic aggression."
 Both paintings including formless bodies, lined up as if being disciplined, and also a negative depiction of one of Japan's national icons, Mount Fuji.
 Kunimoto has argued that Katsura used zoomorphic folklore as a way to avoid political conversion and continue making artworks during the war.
 By painting shapeless bodies while her peers were converting to militarism and painting propagandic war paintings (sensō-ga) that glorified the war, Katsura seemed to be taking a political stance and rebelling against the state.
 In 1940, Katsura exhibited Human I and Human II at the Kyūshitsu-kai exhibition.
 That same year, she also turned down fellow female artist Hasegawa Haruko's invitation to organize the women's wing of the Army Art Association (Rikugun Bijutsu Kyōkai).

 However, in 1944 Katsura did take part in the production of a large-scale painting in collaboration with the Joryū Bijutsu Kyōkai (Women's Art Organization), entitled The Painting of All Laboring Women in the Empire during the Great East Asian War (1944); it was exhibited at the Military Art Exhibition in Tokyo, where it glorified women's aid in the war effort and "emphasized the role of the female body in relation to the nation."
-Some argue that Katsura's participation in this project was an opportunity for her to satirize the initiative, but she was also one of the women that contributed artwork to the controversial exhibition attempting to motivate parents to send their underage sons to the war (Katsura contributed a postcard, After Manuevers [Enshū o oete]).
+Some argue that Katsura's participation in this project was an opportunity for her to satirize the initiative, but she was also one of the women that contributed artwork to the controversial exhibition attempting to motivate parents to send their underage sons to the war (Katsura contributed a postcard, After Maneuvers [Enshū o oete]).
 The exhibition "Fighting Child Soldiers," was not mandated by the government.